mariolinguito/codingadventures/content/blog/drupal-8-page-speed-insight-the-light-speed-might-be-with-you/index.md

 Another important page is */admin/config/css_js_performance_improvement/form/delete_css* where you can manually delete all merged files, so you can re-generate them with the same process explained before.

-This is my second module, which you can find here: CSS/JS Performance Improvement.

 Enjoy :-)